-Mandatory for financial years commencing on or after 1st January 2019.
-At this stage, the Group does not intend to adopt the standard before its effective date.
+The Group will apply the standard from its mandatory adoption date of 1st January 2019.
 The Group intends to apply the simplified transition approach and will not restate comparative amounts for the year prior to first adoption.

 There are no other standards that are not yet effective and that would be expected to have a material impact on the entity in the current or future reporting periods and on foreseeable future transactions.